zinzcriz/MP3_TagReader_Project/README.md

 ```
 git clone https://github.com/zinzcriz/MP3_TagReader_Project.git
 ```
-- Copy and paste the mp3 file from 'Music Files' folder.Then run following codes:
+- Copy and paste the mp3 file from 'Music Files' folder.
+Then run following codes:

      1. To view tag information in an mp3 file